dwavesystems/dwave-ocean-sdk/docs/quantum_research/stating_problems.rst

 A closely related approach is quantum reservoir computing [Kor2024]_.
 Informally but practically, quantum reservoir computing equates to evaluating an untrained quantum neural network, as an activation function, followed by a trained linear function.
-The difficulty in applying quantum reservoirs is the domain-expertise required in defining a base Hamiltonian and a mapping of inputs to the base Hamiltonian.
+The difficulty in applying quantum reservoirs is that it requires domain-expertise to define a base Hamiltonian and a mapping of inputs to the base Hamiltonian.

 .. [#]